walidabed00/tersa-clone/README.md

    pnpm install
    ```

 3. Create a `.env.local` file in the root directory with your environment variables.
 Check the `lib/env.ts` file for all the variables you need to set.
+At minimum you need `CLERK_PUBLIC_KEY` and `CLERK_SECRET_KEY` for authentication.

 4. Run the development server
    ```sh